mrJean1/PyGeodesy/README.rst

 Tests
 =====

-The tests have been run with Python 3.10.0 (with geographiclib_ 1.52), Python 3.9.6 (with numpy_ 1.21.2), Python 3.8.10 (with geographiclib_
+The tests have been run with Python 3.10.1 (with geographiclib_ 1.52), Python 3.9.6 (with numpy_ 1.21.2), Python 3.8.10 (with geographiclib_
 1.52, GeodSolve_ 1.51, numpy_ 1.19.2 and scipy_ 1.5.2) and Python 2.7.18
-(with GeodSolve_ 1.51), all on macOS 12.0.1 Monterey and in 64-bit only.
+(with GeodSolve_ 1.51), all on macOS 12.1 Monterey and in 64-bit only.
 The tests are run with and without ``lazy import`` for Python 3 and with command line option ``-W always`` and environment variable ``PYGEODESY_WARNINGS=on`` for all Python versions.
 The results of only those tests are included in the distribution files.

-Python 3.10.0 and 3.9.6 run on Apple Silicon (arm64 *natively*), all other Python versions run on Intel (x86_64) or Intel *emulation* (\"arm64_x86_64\", see function ``pygeodesy.machine``).
+Python 3.10.1 and 3.9.6 run on Apple Silicon (arm64 *natively*), all other Python versions run on Intel (x86_64) or Intel *emulation* (\"arm64_x86_64\", see function ``pygeodesy.machine``).

-Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.6 (with numpy_ 1.21.2), Python 3.8.10 (with geographiclib_ 1.52, GeodSolve_
+Test coverage has been measured with coverage_ 4.5.4 using Python 3.10.1 (with geographiclib_ 1.52), Python 3.9.6 (with numpy_ 1.21.2), Python
-1.51, numpy_ 1.19.2 and scipy_ 1.5.2) and Python 2.7.18 (with GeodSolve_
+3.8.10 (with geographiclib_ 1.52, GeodSolve_ 1.51, numpy_ 1.19.2 and
+scipy_ 1.5.2) and Python 2.7.18 (with GeodSolve_ 1.51).
+The complete
-1.51).
-The complete coverage report in HTML and a PDF summary are included in the distribution files.
+coverage report in HTML and a PDF summary are included in the distribution files.

 The tests also ran with Python 3.9.1, 3.8.7, 3.7.1, 2.7.15, PyPy_ 7.3.1
 (Python 3.6.9) and PyPy_ 7.1.1 (Python 2.7.13) (and geographiclib_ 1.52 and
 numpy_ 1.16.3, 1.16.4, 1.16.6, 1.19.0, 1.19.4 or 1.19.5) on `Ubuntu 16.04`_
-and with Python 3.10.0 (and geographiclib_ 1.52) on `Debian 11`_, all in
+and with Python 3.10.1 (and geographiclib_ 1.52) on `Debian 11`_, all in
 64-bit only and with Python 3.8.0, 3.7.5 and 2.7.17 (all with geographiclib_
 1.52) on `Windows Server 2012R2`_ in both 64- and 32-bit.